akmallfhn/sevenpreneur/src/trpc/routers/README.md

 | `read.video`   |         ✅          |       ✅       |         ✅          |         ✅         |          ❌          |
 | `update.video` |         ✅          |       ❌       |         ❌          |         ❌         |          ❌          |
 | `delete.video` |         ✅          |       ❌       |         ❌          |         ❌         |          ❌          |

+**Scopes:**

+- Only Administrators have write access to all videos' data.
+- Administrators, Educators, and Class Managers can see all videos given the playlist ID.
+- General Users can see all videos given the playlist ID which the users are enrolled.

 ## Discounts 🪙